dstrylonely/speedrun-timer/README.md

 ## What is this mod for?
 - Displays RTA/IGT timers In-Game
-- Displays an accurate In-Game stronghold location calculator.
+- Displays an accurate In-Game stronghold location calculator